Welcome to Fairhaven Stud

 We are registered with the British Rabbit Council.

-We breed ALL of our rabbits to BRC standards in order to maintain the health & quality of our stock.
+We breed ALL of our rabbits to BRC standards in order to maintain the health & quality of our stock, our breeding does only have one litter a year and we keep detailed breeding records of all matings and any subsequent litters.

-All of our rabbits have access to an outdoor run and toys in their hutches.
+All of our rabbits have toys in their hutches and access to an outdoor run.

 We also have a few secure, large undercover spaces to allow them all to take turns to exercise properly even in bad weather.

-We choose the toys carefully to suit their individual personalities as all rabbits are different - for example, Leia will spend hours playing with her ball or a pine cone but Lizzie refuses to touch anything except a toilet roll tube!
+We choose the toys carefully to suit their individual personalities as all rabbits are different - for example, Lady Chatterley will spend hours playing with her ball or a pine cone but Titania prefers her coconut that she can throw at me when she’s going through a ‘grunty phase’

 All of our rabbits get a brush and a health check every week.